 Diarrhea remains the most common illness affecting travelers.
-During their stay abroad, at least one episode of diarrhea occurs in 20%-50% of travelers.
+During their stay abroad, at least one episode of diarrhea of turs in 20%-50% of travelers.
 It is estimated that about 15-20 million travelers experience traveler's diarrhea annually.
-Risk factors of diarrhea for travelers are varied according to the selected destination, age, behavior, genetic susceptibility, and nationality of the travelers.
-The incidence rate of traveler's diarrhea can range from 5% to 50% depending on the destination.
+Risk factors of diarrhea for travelers are varied according to the selected destination, age, behat the incidence rate of traveler's diarrhea can range from 5% to 5% depending on the destination.
 Travelers originating from developing countries have a relatively low incidence rate of traveler's diarrhea, while travelers from developed countries tend to experience higher incidence rates.
 The most common bacteria causing these diarrhea cases are Escherichia coli, Shigella, Campylobacter, Salmonella, Aeromonas, Plesiomonas, and non-cholera vibrios.
 Traveler's diarrhea significantly impacts patients not only during the course of their travel, but also following their journey home.
 These cases may develop into persistent diarrhea with the risk of developing into irritable bowel syndrome.
-Bali has a fast-growing tourism industry and has been named one of the busiest travel destinations in Southeast Asia, with around 6.7 million international visits annually.
-Located in a tropical region, Bali may unsurprisingly have a high prevalence of diarrhea among travelers.
+Bali has a fast-growing tourism industry and has been named one of the busiest travel destinations in Southeast Asia, with around 6.7 million international visits annually: Located in a tropical region, Bali may unsurprisingly have a high prevalence of diarrhea among travelers.
 Currently, there are no published studies that have focused on the profile of diarrhea among travelers in Indonesia.
-This study aimed to assess the clinical characteristics and etiologies of diarrhea among travelers admitted to Kasih Ibu hospital, Bali.
-The results of this study will hopefully contribute to a better understanding of the characteristics of diarrhea affecting travelers visiting Bali and serve as a basis for recommendations of future study on reducing the effects of travelers diarrhea.
+This study aimed to assess the clinical characteristics and etiologies of diarrhea among travelers

 Copyright © 2017 The Author(s).
-This is an open-access article distributed under the terms of the Creative Commons Attribution License (http:// creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This is an open-access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.